Emmanuel687/usePopcorn/README.md

 # License
 This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute the code as needed.
+Feel free to use, modify, and distribute the code as needed 2024.

 # Author
 Emmanuel Kiprotich